taddison/personal-site/content/blog/2021/08/interesting-links---august-2021/index.md

 ### Engineering career growth

-Looking at something like Dropbox's [career framework](https://dropbox.github.io/dbx-career-framework/) you could be fooled into thinking that if you could just _define_ the ladder (Dropbox carefully don't call it a ladder, but it is) then you're part-way there.
-This framing (level 1...N) is common, and I'm now wondering if it may be harmful when it comes to terminal levels (the combination of individual/company/team means growth is not possible _or_ required).
+Looking at something like Dropbox's [career framework](https://dropbox.github.io/dbx-career-framework/) you could be fooled into thinking that if you could just _define_ the ladder (Dropbox carefully don't call it a ladder, but it is) then you're half-way towards solving 'growth'.
+The ladder framing (level 1...N) is common, and I'm now wondering if it may be harmful when it comes to what I call terminal levels (the combination of individual/company/team means growth is not possible _or_ required).

-The specific problem I have with the ladder metaphor is that nobody climbs halfway up a ladder and stops, everyone wants to get to the top/get off the ladder.
-This can lead to conversations with a senior engineer (who will never make staff) and the discussion focuses on 'why not staff'.
-How can we instead focus on framing 'continued excellence as a senior engineer'.
+The specific problem I have with the ladder metaphor is that nobody climbs halfway up a ladder and stops - everyone wants to get to the top/get off the ladder.
+This can lead to conversations with a senior engineer (who will never make staff) and the discussion can end up fixating on 'why not staff'.
+How can we instead focus on framing 'continued excellence as a senior engineer'?

-Acknowledging the changing requirements of a role is important (if you level as senior now and then invest nothing in personal development would you still level as a senior in 5 years?
+Acknowledging the changing requirements of a role is important (if you level as senior now, invest nothing in personal development, would you still level as a senior in 5 years?
 10 years?), and perhaps that is a way to frame a conversation about sustaining excellence.
-This isn't purely technical either - reading through [career development for engineering managers](https://leaddev.com/professional-development/career-development-engineering-managers) how many of those points were you considering 5/10+ years ago?
+This isn't purely technical either - reading through [career development for engineering managers](https://leaddev.com/professional-development/career-development-engineering-managers), how many of those points were you considering 5/10+ years ago?
 [Gergely's tweet](https://twitter.com/GergelyOrosz/status/1427960129320804358) hits a similar note - and I'd say what makes those EM's unique is the ability to stay executing in the top N% for that role.

-One thing I've found valuable in defining the senior+ roles is it allows you to identify projects/behaviours you would like to see other roles (either adjacent like EMs, or more junior in the same role) execute.
-The list of those is long, but to get started here are a few I've enjoyed:
+One thing I've found valuable in defining the senior+ roles is it allows you to identify projects/behaviours you would like to see other roles (either adjacent like EMs, or more junior for the same role) execute.
+The list of those is long, here are a few I've enjoyed:

 - [An incomplete list of skills senior engineers need beyond coding](https://www.elidedbranches.com/2021/06/an-incomplete-list-of-skills-senior.html)
 - [Driving cultural change through software choices](https://www.elidedbranches.com/2020/11/driving-cultural-change-through.html)